almostengr/nsbe-mp.org/docs/eday.md

 ---
 title: Engineering Day (E-Day) At The Park
-imagealt: Engineering Day will be August 27, 2022
+imagealt: Engineering Day at the park is a yearly event where we invite the students and the community to learn about STEM though hands on projects.
 imageurl: /images/eday2022final.png
 ---